Skip to main content

 Returning to work?

-If you return to work with an employer who participates in the PSSP, please contact us to determine if your pension payment will be affected.
+If you return to work with an employer who does not participate in the PSSP, you can continue to receive your PSSP pension while earning employment income.

 Home